Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > ***i.
 Run quast on a set of previously generated assemblies***

-Now to check the example assemblies residing in your day2am folder, run the below quast command.
-Make sure you are in day2am folder in your home directory using 'pwd'
+Now to check the example assemblies residing in your class5 folder, run the below quast command.
+Make sure you are in class5 folder in your home directory using 'pwd'

-SInce Quast needs an older version of python, we will deactivate the current environment and run quast outside micro612 environment.

 ```
-conda deactivate

-module load python2.7-anaconda/2019.03

 quast.py -o quast SRR5244781_contigs.fasta SRR5244821_contigs.fasta
 ```

-The command above will generate a report file in /scratch/epid582w22_class_root/epid582w22_class/username/day2am/quast
+The command above will generate a report file in /scratch/epid582w22_class_root/epid582w22_class/username/class5/quast

 > ***ii.
 Explore quast output***